A guide to HMRC Simple Assessment and paying your tax bill

 Although you don’t have to provide information to HMRC, it is your responsibility to check that the information HMRC uses is accurate.

-If there are errors, you must report them to HMRC within 60 days of the date of the Calculation.
-If you don’t and you underpay tax because of HMRC’s error, you could be liable to a penalty charge.
+If there are errors, you should contact HMRC as soon as possible to report any errors in the calculation.
+If you don’t and you underpay tax because of HMRC’s error, you may be liable to additional tax, interest, or penalties depending on the circumstances.

 You can check the information by comparing the figures on documents that pension providers, banks, building societies and government departments such as DWP send you.